 Sedition differs from treason (defined in Article III of the U.S. Constitution) in a fundamental way.
 While seditious conspiracy is generally defined as conduct or language inciting rebellion against the authority of a state, treason is the more-serious offense of actively levying war against the United States or giving aid to its enemies.
 Another way of looking at it is that seditious conspiracy often occurs before an act of treason.

 Many of the more high-profile seditious conspiracy cases won by the U.S. government involve Puerto Rican nationalists plotting to overthrow the U.S. and assert their independence.
 The first was Pedro Albizu Campos, who (along with nine accomplices) was convicted of sedition in 1937 and jailed for 10 years for attempting to overthrow the government.
 He and others had been active members of the Nationalist Party, which (according the U.S. prosecutors) was aimed at independence through force.
 Other, similar cases involving Puerto Rican nationalists followed.

 More recently, in 2010, nine members of a militia group called "the Hutaree" spanning Michigan, Ohio, and Indiana were charged with seditious conspiracy on suspicion of planning an armed conflict against federal, state, and local law enforcement.
 They were acquitted by a judge in 2012, however, due to insufficient evidence.

 Charged with a Federal Crime?
 Get in Touch With a Defense Attorney Today

 While sedition is not a commonly charged offense in this country, federal crimes in general are punished quite severely upon conviction.
-If you are facing seditious conspiracy charges or any other federal charges, you will want to work with an attorney experienced in federal matters.
+If you're facing seditious conspiracy charges or any other federal charges, you'll want to work with an attorney experienced in federal matters.
 Get started today by meeting with an experienced criminal defense attorney near you.